crsl4/phylogenetics-class/README.md

+---
+layout: default
+title: About
+nav_order: 1
+---

-# Botany/PlantPath 563 Phylogenetic Analysis of Molecular Data (UW-Madison)
+## Botany/PlantPath 563 Phylogenetic Analysis of Molecular Data (UW-Madison)

 A course in the theory and practice of phylogenetic inference from DNA sequence data.
 Students will learn all the necessary components of state-of-the-art phylogenomic analyses and apply the knowledge to the data analyses of their own organisms.